This Article Is About How Are Medical Collections During Mortgage Process Treated

 How Outstanding Collection Accounts Are Treated By Mortgage Underwriters

-Home buyers can qualify for a mortgage with outstanding collection and charged off accounts.
-Borrowers do not have to pay outstanding collections and charged off accounts to qualify for FHA Loans.
-Collection Agencies are agencies who either own the debt or are representing creditors who have not been paid by the debtors.
-Creditors have assigned the account to either their collection department and/or an outside third party collection agency.
+Homebuyers can qualify for a mortgage with outstanding collection and charged-off accounts.
+Borrowers do not have to pay outstanding collections and charged-off accounts to qualify for FHA Loans.
+Collection Agencies are agencies that either own the debtor are representing creditors who have not been paid by the debtors.
+Creditors have assigned the account to either their collection department and/or an outside third-party collection agency.

 - A mortgage applicant can still get a mortgage with open unsatisfied collection and charged-off accounts

 - Borrowers do not have to pay off a collection account with a credit balance in order to qualify for FHA Loans

 However, lenders classify collection accounts into two categories:

 FHA Guidelines On Non-Medical Versus Medical Collections

 Effective 2021, the Federal Housing Administration, FHA, has implemented new mortgage guidelines on medical versus non-medical collections.
 Medical derogatory accounts are treated differently than non-medical collection account in the mortgage underwriting guidelines for 2021.